Seer Self-Consistency: Advance Budget Estimation for Adaptive Test-Time Scaling: Analysis

 \subsection{Latency Analysis}

 \paragraph{The latency of System 1 is negligible.}

 As shown in Figure~\ref{fig:System_1_latency}, the latency of System 1 accounts for less than 1\% of the total latency of SeerSC.
 In practical applications, the overhead of System 1 would be even smaller, since the KV cache produced during its prefilling stage can be reused in System 2.
-As a result, the additional delay corresponds only to decoding a few tokens and is therefore negligible.
+As a result, the additional delay corresponds only to decoding a few tokens and is therefore negligible (see Appendix~\ref{sec:ttft_analysis} for a evaluation of Time to First Token).

 \paragraph{SeerSC exhibits better scaling on the latency–accuracy trade-off}

 We conduct latency scaling experiments on Qwen3-4B (non-thinking) and DeepSeek-R1-Distill-Qwen-7B using AIME-2024 and GPQA-D, evaluating SeerSC against baseline methods.
 As illustrated in Figure \ref{fig:latency_scaling}, the CoT method serves as the starting point of extended performance, where allocating more computation time to the model enables us to examine the scaling behavior of each method.